 135. Chemical Biology.
-(3) Three hours of lecture per week.
+(3) Students will receive no credit for 135 after taking MCB 100B or MCB 102.
+Three hours of lecture per week.
 Prerequisites: 3B or 112B; Biology 1A; or consent of instructor.
-One-semester introduction to biochemistry, aimed toward chemistry majors.
+One-semester introduction to biochemistry, aimed toward chemistry and chemical biology majors.
 (F, S)